 The quotas are made official and legally binding by ministerial order early in January in the budgeted year.
 If CORES' actual expenditures (or revenues) turn out to be higher (or lower) than projected, or if unforeseen circumstances put CORES' liquidity at risk, the Ministry of Industry is entitled to impose an extraordinary quota on CORES' members and nonmembers.
-To date, no extraordinary quota has been approved given the conservative policy in setting unit quotas, which has resulted in fee surpluses every year since CORES started to operate.
+To date, no extraordinary quota has been approved given the conservative policy for setting unit quotas, which has resulted in fee surpluses every year since CORES began operations.

 CORES' board of directors decides whether any of the excess fee is to be paid back to the members, and it allocates the remaining surplus to the statutory reserve.
 Although members have never demanded that CORES should return excess quotas, the board of directors usually decides to do so as a signal of its willingness to contain fee levels.
-There are no specific limits on the amount allocated to the statutory reserve, although CORES' management has aimed to build up a reserve covering three months of total fee income.
-At year-end 2005, the statutory reserve is expected to have amounted to ε 29.7 million, equivalent to 3.3 months of fee income, up from 2.3 months in 2003.
-Total equity is expected to have been ε 71.8 million in 2005, almost 10 months of fee income.
+CORES' management devotes a material part of its net income to the statutory reserve, so that it amounts to 25% of total expenditure in the year.
+At year-end 2006, the statutory reserve is expected to have amounted to €3.2 million (see chart 2), which accounts for exactly 25% of 2006 expenditures and for 2.89 months of fee income, up from 2.3 months in 2003.
+Total equity is expected to have been €7.8.2 million in 2006, almost six months of fee income.

 Since CORES' creation, defaulted payments have been immaterial, and members have routinely complied with payment obligations.
-At year-end 2005, overdue fees are expected to have been nil.
+At year-end 2006, overdue fees are expected to have been nil.
 Penalty charges for delayed payments are usually negligible, and mostly due to administrative errors of minor importance.
-CORES relies on Repsol-YPF, S.A.
-(BBB+/Stable/A-2) and Cepsa, the two largest oil operators in Spain, for more than 60% of its annual fee income, although quotas paid to CORES by the operators represent a minimal amount of their annual total expenses.
+CORES relies on Repsol-YPF S.A.
+(BBB/Stable/A-2) and Cepsa, the two largest oil operators in Spain, for more than 60% of its annual fee income, although quotas paid to CORES by the operators represent a minimal amount of their annual total expenses.
 The share of these two operators in CORES' total fee income should gradually decline-as has happened in recent years-as the Spanish oil market becomes more competitive.
 The concentration of CORES' fee income among a small number of operators does not pose a significant risk to its financial and funding profile, due to the special features of the entity's funding system.